Zinabuf/GCIM/README.md

 Constant value

-Constant values (Note: This is the input data format for GxEprs; if not specified, the mode will omit the variable specified in the fourth column.)
+Constant values (Note: This is the input data format for GxEprs; if not specified, the model will omit the variable specified in the fourth column.)
 14 confounders of the discovery sample (Note: These columns are optional.
-Can use any number of columns as confounders to adjust the phenotype upon user requirement.)
+You can include any number of columns as confounders to adjust the GWAS of the exposure phenotype.)

 ~~~
    FID  IID  Constant_value Constant_value Conf_1  Conf_2  Conf_3  Conf_4   Conf_5 Conf_6